 One example of a bad credit loan to avoid is a payday loan.
 This is a short-term, small amount loan that provides quick cash but incredibly high-interest rates — sometimes as high as 400%.
 This option can be tempting because virtually anyone can get approved, including those with the lowest of credit scores.

 It’s highly advisable to pass on these types of predatory loans, as there are plenty of loans available from reputable lenders with more reasonable interest rates.
-Sure, your APR may be much higher than if you had good credit, but they won’t be as high as payday loans or similar cash advance loans that target those with poor credit.
+Sure, with bad credit your APR may be higher than if you had good credit, but it will not be as high as the APR one would pay on a payday loan or similar cash advance loan.

 So how do you get a personal loan with bad credit or get a loan with no credit at all?
 The key is to put in the time to research your options.
 Gone are the days when consumers were limited to traditional brick-and-mortar banks and credit unions.